flowchart TB

 |---|---|---|---|

-Henry Mintzberg shadowed five chief executives for one week each and recorded what they actually did, minute by minute.
-The Nature of Managerial Work (1973) demolished the textbook image of the calm, reflective planner (mintzberg1973?).
-Real managers, Mintzberg found, work in short bursts, prefer verbal media and switch tasks every few minutes.
+Henry Mintzberg shadowed five chief executives for one week each.
+The Nature of Managerial Work (1973) demolished the textbook image of the calm, reflective planner.
+Real managers work in short bursts, prefer verbal media and switch tasks every few minutes.

 | Cluster | Role | What the manager does |